-4.6 Using Key Definition Files
+4.7 Using Key Definition Files

 When Anzio starts up, it can read a key definition file.
-The key filename is contained in the settings file.
+The key file's name is contained in the settings file.

-If you want Anzio to start up without reading any key file or settings file, use the command line parameter NONE - see 'NONE' For Clean Startup, page 204.
+If you want Anzio to start up without reading any key file or settings file, use the command line parameter NONE - see 'NONE' For Clean Startup, page 211.